Halloween isn’t just for kids. Many adults want to make Halloween spook-tacular by going all out when it comes to decorating this year.

 1. Creepy entrance

-Welcome guests with a spooky Halloween wreath or spider web on the front door.
-Madison decorated her front door with candy bags strung across a plastic background of gray bricks.
-It can make your door stand out if you live in an apartment or residential building, she notes.
+Welcome guests with a spooky Halloween wreath or spider web spread across the front door.
+It can make your entrance stand out if you live in an apartment or residential building, says Madison, who in the past has decorated her front door with candy bags strung across a plastic background of gray bricks.

 2. Day of the Dead theme